Eltaurus-Lt/Anki-Card-Templates/README.md

 <details>
   <summary>Randomizing characters ("predefined keyboard"):</summary>

-> This settings is supposed to represent an alphabet (or a subset of the most frequently used characters) of a given language / digits (for numeric questions) / common LaTeX characters (for [typesetting formuli](#latex)) / etc.
+> This setting is supposed to represent the alphabet (or a subset of the most frequently used characters) of a given language / digits (for numeric questions) / common LaTeX characters (for [typesetting formuli](#latex)) / etc.
 > When at least a single character is defined in this setting, the on-screen keyboard layout will be populated with all characters necessary to spell the correct answer + several unique characters selected from this set (all mixed together and presented in a randomized order to spoil the answer as little as possible).
-This option can be used to make Cards self-sufficient – every expected answer will be possible to type using on-screen elements alone, which might be convenient for mobile devices.
+This option can be used to make Cards self-sufficient – every expected answer will be possible to type using on-screen elements alone, without having redundant characters taking up screen space (might be convenient for mobile devices).
 To set it up:
 >
 > 1. Open [the Card Type editor](#relevant-anki-windows)
 > 2. Enter the desired characters into the "random_keys" setting element at the top of the Front Template, e.g.: